-Note: Edit list is used to make several changes to several parameters at the same time.
+Note: The Edit list function is used to make several changes to several parameters at the same time.
 It can also be used to create new parameters.

-• Select Document to modify all the parameters created in the document.
+Select Document to modify all the parameters created in the document.
+DOCUMENT

-• Double-click on the Value field of a parameter to change the value.
-Change the value of the three parameters.

-• Click OK to confirm the changes.
+- Double-click on the Value field of a parameter to change the value.
+Change the value of the three parameters. - Click OK to confirm the changes.